 Composition

-Audition requirements for the composition major are the same as those for the general studies concentration on all instruments except piano, where we will give a somewhat lower level (about RCM Grade 8 for 1st year) consideration if the applicant is especially strong creatively.
+An audition is required for applicants to the composition major.
+Audition requirements for the composition major are the same as those for the general studies concentration on all instruments and voice, though we will give a lower level consideration if the applicant is especially strong creatively.

-If you have chosen the composition major (regardless of whether it is your first or second choice), you must upload three to six original scores to the School of Music and corresponding audio recordings to our software system.
+If you have chosen the composition major (regardless of whether it is your first or second choice), you must upload three to five original scores (pdf) and corresponding audio (mp3) recordings to CLAS.
+A link will be provided after submission of a supplemental application.

 Transfer to the composition major for UBC BMUS students